 Page

 Page is a small town in northern Arizona.
 It’s so isolated that you have probably never heard about it.
-Its astounding natural attractions, though, have surely been on your bucket list for a while.
+Its remarkable natural attractions, though, have surely been on your bucket list for a while.
 So start the second day of your Arizona road trip by checking out everything Page has to offer.

 Things to Do in Page